 religion and sin don't mix

-Jesus said: “None of those who cry out, ‘Lord, Lord,’ will enter the kingdom of God but only the one who does the will of My Father in heaven.” —Matthew 7:21
+Jesus said: "Not everyone who says to Me, 'Lord, Lord,' will enter the kingdom of heaven, but only the one who does the will of My Father in heaven." —Matthew 7:21

 When we think of sinners, we think of atheists, agnostics, and those who scorn religion.
 These people are certainly sinners.
 Nevertheless, sinners also include religious people who cry out to God, "Lord, Lord," but do not do His will (Mt 7:21).
 The first sinners, Adam and Eve, had a personal relationship with the Lord, for they walked with Him in the evening (see Gn 3:8).
 Cain, the first murderer, was jealous of his brother Abel over a religious matter (Gn 4:4ff).
 The high priests, Pharisees, and scribes who had Jesus crucified were very religious.
 Many of those who persecuted and executed early Christians claimed to be worshipping God (see Jn 16:2).